kaizokumuda/html5rocks/www.html5rocks.com/content/mobile/cross-device/en/index.md

 user, your interface will be a frustration because it's designed for another screen size, and another input modality.

-There are two extreme approaches:
+There are two extreme ends to the spectrum of approaches:

 1. Build one version that works on all devices.
 UX will suffer as a result, since different device have different design considerations.